EnMasseProject/enmasse/TESTING.md

 oc login -u developer -p developer https://localhost:8443
 ```

-Systemtests framework installs enmasse and iot operators by default with latest templates and images, you can also generate templates yourself into templates/build/enmasse-latest
+Systemtests framework installs enmasse operator by default with latest templates and images, you can also generate templates yourself into templates/build/enmasse-latest
 or you can use downloaded templates of release, in this case you need to provide custom path to your install bundle via env variable TEMPLATES

 #### Generate templates